NIME-conference/nime-website/board.md

 ##### 3.7.2  Eligibility and term of office
 * It is expected that one of the General Chair/s of a NIME conference will maintain their membership in the board up until the end of the successive year’s conference

+#### 3.8 Vacancies
+* When a vacancy occurs on the Board, the President of the Board may appoint an eligible person to serve the remainder or a portion of the former member’s term

 ## 4. Board meetings
+#### 4.1 Frequency
 * The board meets online 6 to 8 times a year
-* The meetings last on average 2 hours
+* The meetings last on average 2 hours.
-* Efforts are made to ensure that none of the board members have to join the meeting at unsociable hours whenever possible
+* Efforts are made to ensure that none of the board members have to join the meeting at unsociable hours whenever possible.

+#### 4.2 Approvals
+* Cases requiring approval are discussed during board meetings and if necessary, the associated documents are circulated in advance along with the meeting agenda
+* Approval requires a majority vote from all board members, including those absent and those present but abstaining
+* Absent members can cast their votes via email/forum before or after the board meeting

 ## 5. Board member's election process
 #### 5.1 Eligibility
-* Anyone who attended at least one of the last 3 NIME conferences (either in person or remotely) can advance their nomination
+* Anyone who attended at least one of the last 5 NIME conferences (either in person or remotely) can advance their nomination
 * The nomination modalities are communicated on [forum.nime.org](https://forum.nime.org)

 #### 5.2 Elections
+* Anyone who attended at least one of the last 5 NIME conferences (either in person or remotely) has the right to vote
 * The election modalities and results are communicated on [forum.nime.org](https://forum.nime.org)

 ## 6. Advisory Group